stevesaliman/gradle-cobertura-plugin/README.md

 ###November 16, 2013 (Still in development):
 A special thank you to John Engelman for his help with the 2.2.0 release.

-The biggest change in this release is the behavior of the cobertura task.
+The biggest changes in this release are the behavior of the cobertura task and the addition of the checkCoverage task.
 See the [CHANGELOG] (http://github.com/stevesaliman/gradle-cobertura-plugin/blob/master/CHANGELOG) for the full details, but the main thing is that applying the cobertura plugin to a project no longer changes anything in the task graphs of other projects